hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 * include a module in a class
 * reopened a class and add/modify methods

-But, we can not easily support several variants of the same strategy, and we have to make sure that what we apply does not introduce methods with the same name since they would override each other's contributions to the class otherwise.
+We can however not easily support several variants of the same strategy, and we have to make sure that what we apply does not introduce methods with the same name since they would override each other's contributions to the class otherwise.